-- On the Actions menu for that core, click Failover.
-The Fail Over dialog box appears and lists the next steps required for completing a failover. - 4.
+- 3. On the Actions menu for that core, click Failover. - The Fail Over dialog box appears and lists the next steps required for completing a failover. - 4.
 Click Continue. - 5.
 In the left navigation area, under Protected Machines, select the machine that has the associated AppAssure Agent software with recovery points. - 6.
 Export the backup recovery point information on that agent to a virtual machine. - 7.
-Export the backup recovery point information on that agent to a virtual machine. - 8.
-Start the virtual machine that now includes the exported backup information.
-You need to wait for the device driver software to be installed. - 9.
-Reboot the virtual machine and wait for the agent service to start. - 10.
-Go back to the Core Console for the target core and verify that the new agent is displayed under Protected Machines and on the Replication tab under Incoming Replication. - 11.
-Force multiple snapshots, and verify they complete correctly.
-For more information, see Forcing a Snapshot. - 12.
-You can now proceed with performing failback.
-For more information, see Performing Failback.
+Start the virtual machine that now includes the exported backup information. - You need to wait for the device driver software to be installed. - 8.
+Reboot the virtual machine and wait for the agent service to start. - 9.
+Go back to the Core Console for the target core and verify that the new agent is displayed under Protected Machines and on the Replication tab under Incoming Replication. - 10.
+Force multiple snapshots, and verify they complete correctly. - For more information, see Forcing a Snapshot. - 11.
+You can now proceed with performing failback. - For more information, see Performing Failback.